Fevol/obsidian-translate/README.md

   - Quick access to most important settings (change providers, automatic translate, language filter, layout, plugin settings)
 - Right mouse (context menu) contains dropdown to translate selection

-## Bugs
-- No known bugs
+---

 ## Future plans
+### Features

-- Adding more ways to determine when to automatically translate, such as:
+- Add more options to determine when to automatically translate current text
-    - Every `x` seconds
-    - User has completed a sentence (entered period)
-    - ... (suggest!)
-- Improving reliability of the translation service handlers
-- Make localization of language codes appear correctly regardless of the API used
 - Integration of more translation services
+  - Fully local translation via FastText (text detection) and Bergamot (translation)
+  - QQ/Youdao
+  - ...
 - Add proper localization support to the plugin

-- Improve the settings layout and add animated transitions when switching between translation services (?)
+### Improvements
 - General UIX improvements
-- Once all that is done, upload the plugin to the official repository
+- Improving reliability of the translation service handlers
+- Find ways to reduce the amount of characters that are sent to the translation service
+  - Caching translation results of sentence (continuous typing in translation view will not result in linear growth of amount of characters being sent over)
   - ...

+---

 ## Discussion and Feedback

 Any feedback would *very* much be appreciated.
-Please use the [GitHub issue tracker]() to report bugs, request features, or suggest improvements, or message me over on Discord (@Fevol#9470).
+Please use the [GitHub issue tracker](https://github.com/Fevol/obsidian-translate/issues/new) to report bugs, request features, or suggest improvements, or message me over on Discord (@Fevol#9470).

-This was mainly a passion project to implement something I personally really needed, and I think that with this release, I finally have worked all the basic functionality out.
-However, I do realise that there is so much more that *could* be done with this; so, if you have _any_ ideas, I would love to hear them!
+This was mainly a passion project to implement something I personally really wanted.
+I hope you enjoy the plugin!

+Currently, I'm looking for feedback on the following topics:
+- Integration of more translation service providers
+- UX improvements (more shortcuts, commands, ...)
+- UI improvements (removal/improvement of animations)